 1921, the son of Harold and Ethel Forsberg.
 Harold worked in a pharmacy in Brainerd and enrolled in the College of Pharmacy at North Dakota State University.
-He was a senior at North Dakota State when he joined the Navy in 1943.284 He married Virginia Lucille Carlson in 1944.
+He was a senior at North Dakota State when he joined the Navy in 1943.
+He married Virginia Lucille Jyleen in 1944.
 He was assigned to the midshipman school at Columbia University before being commissioned as an Ensign and assigned to the wooden-hulled minesweeper YMS-48 as the gunnery and engineering officer.
-The ship was clearing mines in Manila Bay between the Bataan Peninsula and Corregidor Island on February 14, 1945, when taken under fire by Japanese shore batteries.
+The ship was clearing mines in Manila Bay between the Bataan

+Peninsula and Corregidor Island on February 14, 1945, when taken under fire by Japanese shore batteries.
 Forsberg was severely wounded and seen in the water as the ship sank.
-Despite search and rescue missions his body was never recovered.285 Forsberg's name is entered on the Tablets of the Missing in Manila and a commemorative headstone erected in the Evergreen Cemetery in Brainerd.
-Aviation Machinist's Mate 3c William Richard (or Richard William) Forsyth (Service
+Despite search and rescue missions, his body was never recovered.
+Forsberg's name is entered on the Tablets of the Missing in Manila and a commemorative headstone erected in the Evergreen Cemetery in Brainerd.

-6543264) was born on March 3, 1920, in Hendrick, IA.
+Aviation Machinist's Mate 3c William Richard Forsyth (Service # 6543264) was born on

+March 3, 1920, in Hedrick, IA.
 His parents were Earl L. and Nita Marion Forsyth.
-William was a student at Oregon State when inducted into the Navy.
-After his training he was assigned to Patrol Squadron 205 based at the Trinidad Naval Air Station.
+William was a student at Oregon State University when inducted into the Navy in 1942.
+After his training, he was assigned to Patrol Squadron 205 based at the Trinidad Naval Air Station.
 He was a crew member on a Mariner PBM-3 flying anti-submarine patrols in the South Atlantic.
 On June 10, 1943, his plane took off in the early morning on a routine patrol flight in the South Atlantic area and failed to return.
-It was presumed to have been shot down in action against an enemy submarine and the crew killed in action.286 His status was changed from Missing in Action to Killed in Action on June 11, 1944.287 A memorial stone was placed in the Willamette National Cemetery, Portland, OR.
+It was presumed to have been shot down in action against an enemy submarine and the crew killed in action.
+His status was changed from Missing in Action to Killed in Action on June 11, 1944.
+A memorial stone was placed in the Willamette National Cemetery, Portland, OR.

 PhM3c Paul Stanley (Stan) Frament (Service # 6000465) was born in Cohoes, NY, on

 February 4, 1919, the seventh child of Edward and Laura Frament.
-He worked for Deguires Drug Store in Troy, NY, and commuted to the Albany College of Pharmacy.
+He worked for Deguire's Drug Store in Troy, NY, and commuted to the Albany College of Pharmacy.
 Frament was a 1939 graduate of Albany College of Pharmacy and continued working in Troy.
 He enlisted in the Navy on December 29, 1941, and after completing training was assigned to the 2nd Marine Division as a corpsman.
 Frament went ashore on Guadalcanal in the initial landings on August 7, 1942.
 He was wounded on November 3, 1942, while treating Marines under intense enemy fire and was evacuated.
 He returned to his unit the next morning.
-He returned to his unit on the 13th when he was wounded by naval gunfire.
-He died from his wounds on the 19th.
+He returned to his unit on November 13 when he was wounded by naval gunfire.
+He died from his wounds on November 19.
 His heroism was recognized with the posthumous award of the Silver Star.
-In 1943 the Navy commissioned a destroyer, the USS Frament (DE 677, alternately APD-77), in his honor, the only American warship named after a pharmacist.
-Paul Stanley Frament was buried at St. Joseph's Cemetery in Waterford, NY.
+In 1943, the Navy commissioned a destroyer, the USS Frament (DE 677; since December 1944, APD-77 after conversion to a high-speed transport), in his honor, the only American warship named after a pharmacist.
+Paul Stanley Frament was buried at Saint Joseph's Cemetery in Waterford, NY.